ssstin/YouthxHack/README.md

 - The Lions Befrienders Service Association for their support and inspiration.
 - Volunteers and community groups dedicated to bridging communication gaps in Singapore.
 - YouthxHack 2024 and Dell for providing the platform and motivation to create solutions for social good.
+- This project makes use of the pretrained model provided by [kinivi](https://github.com/kinivi) for hand gesture recognition, which is available on GitHub at [https://github.com/kinivi/hand-gesture-recognition-mediapipe](https://github.com/kinivi/hand-gesture-recognition-mediapipe).